Ivo Křen: Work

-Ivo Křen's graphic work specialised in the linocut technique, which since 2008 he sometimes combined with a monotype base.
+"It's worth to me to be amazed and be charmed by trivia.
+To seek, to observe, to surprise and to entertain myself.
+To enjoy the fact that many things, formerly completely overlooked in the headlong rush for the ever new and strange, still remain ready to be discovered."Ivo Křen's graphic work specialised in the linocut technique, which since 2008 he sometimes combined with a monotype base.
 His first linocuts (1988) were illustrations for Vladimír Holan's poetic composition A Night with Hamlet, where in his figurative compositions he made use of raw unpolishedness, hatching, dramatic contrast of black and white lines and massive dark surfaces.

 However, he soon began to explore the technical possibilities of this graphic technique - from the illusion of volume by engraved lines and textures, through flat and monochromatic shapes, to the possibility of creating pasty chiaroscuro layers in print with subsurface transparencies of colour that emerge from the surface as a perceptible relief element.
 He mastered the technique of multi-coloured linocut, where colour is a carrier of meaning and part of the expression of all sensory perceptions and emotional connections.
 Linocut allows him a sweeping gesture of colour and the alternation of surfaces with minute details of structures, blending monumentality with fragility.

 The lengthy process of engraving on a large format matrix allows for a contemplative approach to the work and a continuous transformation of the original motif in the creative process as well as an exploration of new technical possibilities of expression.

 In the early 1990s, with the transition to multi-coloured prints, his interest gradually shifted from figurative work to natural compositions of rocks, walls and labyrinths or interior details, where he explored the possibilities of perspective and image depth or the effect of lights and shadows.
 The compositions are generously conceived, devoid of details, with a clear emotional charge.

 The second half of the 1990s is characterised by a painterly approach to reality, flat expressive colour and fine details, the combination of many hues of a single colour in the resulting juxtaposition and a transition to abstracted forms.

 A frequent motif is the intimate recesses of gardens, in a figurative sense the recesses of the soul, the mystery of the unknowable and an expression of the subjective search for balance and order.

 As a graphic designer Ivo Křen was involved in the creation of posters and typographic design of book publications of the Rubikon Group and some small occasional prints.

-Quote

-"It's worth to me to be amazed and be charmed by trivia.
-To seek, to observe, to surprise and to entertain myself.
-To enjoy the fact that many things, formerly completely overlooked in the headlong rush for the ever new and strange, still remain ready to be discovered."